For women and children around the world, a double plague: Coronavirus and domestic violence

 Official statistics are mixed.
 In some countries, reports of abuse have risen during the pandemic; in others, including the United States, they’ve fallen.
 But people who work with victims say that in countries seeing fewer complaints, the numbers mask a darker reality.
 The closure of schools and day-care centers means teachers and social workers have been unable to identify and report abuse.
 A growing body of evidence suggests incidents of domestic violence are rising as families struggle with restrictions on movement and mounting economic hardship.

 Countries rich and poor have shown growing signs of a surge in domestic violence.
-Fifty-four percent of vulnerable females surveyed by CARE in Lebanon reported an increase in violence and harassment during the pandemic; 44 percent said they felt less safe at home.
+Fifty-four percent of vulnerable women surveyed by CARE in Lebanon reported an increase in violence and harassment during the pandemic; 44 percent said they felt less safe at home.

 In China’s Hubei province, domestic violence reports to police more than tripled during the lockdown there in February.
-French Interior Minister Christophe Castaner said reports of domestic violence jumped by more than 30 percent within the first two weeks of the country’s lockdown.
+Then-French Interior Minister Christophe Castaner said reports of domestic violence jumped by more than 30 percent within the first two weeks of the country’s lockdown.
 The Catalan regional government in Spain reported a 20 percent increase in calls to its helpline in the first few days of its confinement order, according to UNICEF.

 Domestic violence will increase during coronavirus quarantines and stay-at-home orders, experts warn